edwardnqin/2025-Summer-SAIL-Project/README.md

-# AcademiSpark
+# Wisebud

-AcademiSpark is a smart study assistant that leverages the Google Gemini API to automatically generate flashcards and multiple-choice questions from your course materials.
+Wisebud is a smart study assistant that leverages the Google Gemini API to automatically generate flashcards and multiple-choice questions from your course materials.
 It uses a spaced repetition system (SRS) to schedule reviews, helping you learn more efficiently and retain information longer.

 ## Core Features